Your First Orthodontist Visit

 Broken Appointments: If for some reason you cannot make it to your appointment, please contact our office at (856) 241-8400.
 By doing so you allow another patient to use that time as well as re-schedule your appointment.
 There is an office visit fee charged for appointments missed without prior notice.
 If it is after hours leave your name and number and a brief message on our answering machine and we will return your call on the next business day.

-If it is determined that treatment is indicated, you will be scheduled for diagnostic records.
+If it is determined that treatment is indicated, you will be scheduled for diagnostic records to start your treatment.
 These records usually consist of digital 3-D scan of the teeth, diagnostic photographs and orthodontic x-rays.
 Once these orthodontic records have been obtained, Dr. Lempert will review them with you and set up the necessary appointments to begin your orthodontic treatment.

 Periodic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 6 to 8 weeks to check your progress and make adjustments to your braces.
 During this time, you will need to keep appointments, follow instructions, eat nutritiously and practice good oral hygiene.
 Also continue to visit your dentist regularly. while some appointments can be done as a virtual visit, many will need to be in the office.

 Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
 The retention period is an important part of your overall treatment and should not be neglected!

 Length of Treatment

 Braces may be on between 6 months to 30 months or longer depending on the age of the patient, the severity of the problem, the patient’s cooperation, and the degree of movement possible.

 Before any orthodontic treatment, your family dentist should make certain that all cavities have been treated and the health of your gums and underlying bone are free of periodontal disease.